How to make a webcam to work?

 - Make sure you've enabled camera access in Google Chrome - read this.

-- Some Google Chrome extensions may still block webcam access, so we recommend running the test in incognito window.
+- Some Google Chrome extensions may still block webcam access, so we recommend running the test in an incognito window.

 - Make sure no other software is using the webcam.
-When you are performing an eye-tracking test, video conference is possible, but only if it's run in browser.
+When you are performing an eye-tracking test, a video conference is possible, but only if it's run in a browser.
 Read more here.

 - If you have Windows N Edition, install Media Feature Pack.
 Read how to do this here.

-- Running eye-tracking test won't work on the old version of Edge browser, it only works on the latest Edge version based on Chromium.
+- Running the eye-tracking test won't work on the old version of the Edge browser, it only works on the latest Edge version based on Chromium.

 If you're still having issues with accessing the webcam, contact us using chat or email (firstname.lastname@example.org).